Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

 \paragraph{Advertisers' choice sets.}

-In the baseline scenario, advertisers' choice sets are restricted to the sites with observed purchases in the estimation sample, as this allow us to simulate clicks using an approximation to $c_{as}$ based on all advertising outcomes in the full data set.
-In the counterfactual simulations, we use these approximate values of $c_{as}$ to simulate clicks whenever they are available from the observed advertising data.
-In some counterfactual scenarios, we expand the advertisers' choice sets to include all sites in the estimation sample, and accordingly simulate clicks for these sites using an imputed value of $c_{as}$, the procedure for which we describe in Section \ref{subsec:SI}.
+In the baseline scenario, advertisers' choice sets are restricted to the sites with observed purchases in the estimation sample, as this allows us to simulate clicks using an approximation to $c_{as}$ based on all advertising outcomes in the full data set.
+In the counterfactual simulations, we use these values of $c_{as}$ to simulate clicks whenever they are available from the observed advertising data.
+In some counterfactual scenarios, we expand the advertisers' choice sets to include all sites in the estimation sample, and accordingly simulate clicks for these sites based on imputed values of $c_{as}$, which are obtained via a procedure described in Section \ref{subsec:Pooling}.